gimpf/talon-config/README.md

 Should I use this?
 -------------------

+No.

 This configuration is almost unusably incomplete.
-Only use it at all if you face the same problems as I do.
-Otherwise the community supported configurations will very likely be much better for your needs.
+Also, it is likely to be totally rewritten sooner or later.

 About the folder structure
 ----------------------------

 As much as possible, each folder implements only a small number of strongly related features.
-While currently (2020-04-29) bugged, Talon will load the folders in lexicographic order (for now it only does so for the leafs, i.e. the files in the most deeply nested folders).
+Talon will load the folders in lexicographic order.
 However, currently this load order is not required at all.
 The numbers are mainly here to provide sorting for us humans, illustrating a path from very low-level, common, to more and more high-level scripts.